comptoolsres/comptoolsres.github.io/py4e_reading_notes_1.md

 toc: false
 ---

-{% include note.html content="Page numbers and headings referenced in the Python for Everybody reading notes are for the 6/5/2016 PDF version of the text, the latest available the time the course was taught in Summer A 2020." %}
+{% include note.html content="Page numbers and headings referenced in the Python for Everybody reading notes are for the 6/5/2016 PDF version of the tex.
+This is the latest available the time the course was taught in Summer A 2020.
+Page numbers may differ from print or other versions." %}

 Chuck Severance, the author of [Python for Everybody: Exploring Data Using Python 3](https://www.py4e.com/book.php) states in his preface:
 > Few of my students were planning to be professional